The answers to every question you’ve ever asked, wanted to ask, or didn’t even know you were supposed to ask …

-Does monitor calibration guarantee color accuracy in all software?
+Does monitor calibration guarantee colour accuracy in all software?

-Other programs are simply not color-managed at all.
-That is, they wouldn’t recognize a monitor profile if it bit them on the toe.
+Other programs are simply not colour-managed at all.
+That is, they wouldn’t recognise a monitor profile if it bit them on the toe.
 I’m talking about the cheap image viewers such as Microsoft Picture Viewer, etc.

 Monitor calibration and the internet